 This page is divided into two sections.
-The first section contains general information about Indonesia and the secound part contains information about all the places I have been to on Cuba.
+The first section contains general information about Indonesia, like history, description of culture, currency, visa, ravel to and in the country and crime / safety.
+The second part contains information about all the cities I have been to.
 Here are the travel letters I wrote during my stay on Cuba.

 General information about Cuba

 The Republic of Cuba is the largest island in the Caribbean.
 The nation of Cuba consists of the main island of Cuba and several clusters of smaller islands.
 Cuba is located in the northern Caribbean Sea at the confluence with the Gulf of Mexico and the Atlantic Ocean.
 The United States lies to the north-west, the Bahamas to the north, Haiti to the east, Jamaica and the Cayman Islands to the south, and Mexico to the west.
 Cuba is the principal island, surrounded by four smaller groups of islands: the Colorados Archipelago on the northwestern coast, the Sabana-Camagüey Archipelago on the north-central Atlantic coast, the Jardines de la Reina on the south-central coast and the Canarreos Archipelago on the southwestern coast.
 The main island is constituting most of the nation's land area and is the 16th-largest island in the world by land area.